The amount of weight you need to wear when freediving depends on a number of factors:

 Every situation will need a different approach.

-One constant, however, is that we weight ourselves to be buoyant on the surface for safety reasons.
+One constant, however, is that we weigh ourselves to be buoyant on the surface for safety reasons.
 You need to ensure that you will stay at the surface, even after a full exhale, and if you get into trouble on your dive you want to make it as easy as possible for your buddy to rescue you and keep you at the surface.

 The temperature of the water plays a big part in selecting what weight you will need.
 The warmer the water is, the thinner the suit you are likely to wear and, therefore, the less weight that will be needed – your wetsuit being very buoyant.
-On the whole, men are denser than women (insert your own pun here) and in many situations find that they either need no weight at all, or even need to add buoyancy to prevent them sinking at the surface when they exhale.
+On the whole, men are denser than women (insert your own pun here) and in many situations find that they either need no weight at all or even need to add buoyancy to prevent them sinking at the surface when they exhale.
 In these circumstances, freedivers often choose to still wear a weight belt, minus the weight, in order to help seal the two halves of their suit.

 There are different weighting systems for freediving, but the most important consideration with all of them is to ensure that they are easy to get rid of.
 Any weighting system you use must be quick release, either for you or your buddy, so that you can quickly return to the surface in the event of trouble.